-Now this is the portion of the app that will let us set the always-on display or edge lighting feature, to show only around the hole punch camera cutouts of our Infinix S5 and Tecno Camon 12 Air smartphones, in a way that it mimics a native LED notifications system.
+Now this is the portion of the app that will let us set the always-on display or edge lighting feature, to show only around the hole punch camera cutouts of our Infinix smartphones, in a way that it mimics a native LED notifications system.

-But for those who wants to take matters into their hand, you can you know, as well go ahead and tinker with the numerous options shown to you.
+But for those who wants to take matters into their hands, you can you know, go ahead and tinker with the numerous options shown to you.